simple-crypto/simple-website/vision.md

 being on security solutions with strong security guarantees, the association aims to follow theoretical advances in the field and to contribute on their integration in order to make these advances more readily exploitable by third parties.

+We expect such an open approach to be well suited suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).

 **References**